bxparks/AceTime/README.md

 [![AUnit Tests](https://github.com/bxparks/AceTime/actions/workflows/aunit_tests.yml/badge.svg)](https://github.com/bxparks/AceTime/actions/workflows/aunit_tests.yml)
 [![Validation Tests](https://github.com/bxparks/AceTime/actions/workflows/validation.yml/badge.svg)](https://github.com/bxparks/AceTime/actions/workflows/validation.yml)

+**Breaking Changes in v1.9.0**: The flash memory consumption of `BasicZoneManager` and `ExtendedZoneManager` was reduced by 1100-1300 bytes on AVR processors.
+This was achieved by removing all `virtual` methods from the `ZoneManager` class, which makes the class hierarchy no longer polymorphic.
+To make that more palatable, the `BasicZoneManager` and `ExtendedZoneManager` are no longer templatized.
+See the [Migrating to v1.9.0](MIGRATING.md#MigratingToVersion190) section for more details.

 **Breaking Changes in v1.8.0**: Three breaking changes were made in v1.8.0 to reduce the maintenance complexity of the library, and to reduce the flash memory consumption of client applications.
 See the [Migrating to